César, espresso from Peru

-A tropical, fruity, yet deeply chocolatey espresso, but also elegant - César's coffee wants everything and can do everything.
-César Marin is breaking new ground.
-He continues to run his father's farm and is constantly innovating.
-In southern Peru, not far from Villa Rica, he and his team produce coffees on the Chacra d'Dago farm in harmony with nature.
-We are impressed by his coffees and his philosophy and are starting a new relationship with César.
+A tropically fruity, yet deeply chocolatey espresso.
+César's coffee strives for everything and can do it all.
+He continues his father's farm, constantly innovating and trying new things.
+Not far from Villa Rica, he and his team produce coffees in perfect harmony with nature.

 César - Green Coffee Information